dArignac/pelican-theme-bootstrap3/README.md

 Usage
 -----

-Put the *bootstrap3* folder somewhere and point the THEME setting to this place.
+Download the current version, extract and put the *bootstrap3* folder somewhere and point the THEME setting in your *pelicanconf.py* to this place.
+For example:

+#
+    THEME = '/home/me/pelican/pelican-theme-bootstrap3/bootstrap3/'

 Code highlighting
 -----------------